Ginny Focht-New, PhD

-I began working as an adjunct faculty on Widener's Harrisburg campus in 2006.
-HBSE II was my main interest and focus of teaching.
-Then an offer was made to teach research first to the Master's students then also to the Doctoral students.
+I began working as an adjunct faculty on Widener’s Harrisburg campus in 2006.
+HBSE II was my main interest and focus.
+Then an offer was made to teach research first to the Master’s students then also to the Doctoral students.
 This was a very exciting opportunity!
-While my background is in nursing, my work has focused on supporting people with intellectual and developmental disabilities, a marginalized and oppressed population, for 40 years.
+While my background is in nursing, my work has focused on supporting people with intellectual and developmental disabilities, a marginalized and oppressed population, for over 40 years.

 My main focus as a faculty takes a learner-centered approach.
 I believe that students learn when new information is presented in an interactive manner.
 Students are encouraged to take an active role in their education.
 Relating academic information to practice is important in my teaching strategies.
 I believe that students need to know how new knowledge is important to their every day work and personal lives.
 I enjoy teaching topics that students struggle to find interesting.
 Overall, I love teaching and learning with the students!

-In addition to working at Widener I maintain a therapy and consultant practice that allows me to bring my clinical experience and examples into the classroom.
-Social work practices and values along with my nursing knowledge and experience are at the center of my practice and educational approaches.
-Students are encouraged to view people from the person's perspective, experiences, and environment; understand and develop people's strengths to learn address their own challenges; and view people with empathy and compassion.
+In addition to working at Widener I maintain a small therapy and consultant practice that allows me to bring my clinical experience and examples into the classroom.
+Social work practices and values are at the center of my practice and educational approaches.
+Students are encouraged to view people from the person’s perspective, experiences, and environment; understand and develop people’s strengths to learn address their own challenges; and view people with empathy and compassion.

 - PhD in Nursing, Widener University, Chester, PA.